-log - An entry is made in the RMON-MIB log table for each event occurrence.
+Values log - An entry is made in the RMON-MIB log table for each event occurrence.
 This does not create a TiMOS logger entry.
-The RMON-MIB log table entries can be viewed using the show system thresholds command.

-trap - A TiMOS logger event is generated.
+The RMONtrap - A TiMOS logger event is generated.
 The TiMOS logger utility then distributes the notification of this event to its configured log destinations which may be CONSOLE, telnet session, memory log, cflash file, syslog, or SNMP trap destinations logs.